-La Casa Mandarina AC is an itinerant and independent non-profit organization, based in Mexico City, devoted to ending sexual violence - particularly child sexual abuse - through ARTivism.
-Our mission is to give voice and advocate for survivors, break the silence, heal trauma, revolutionize the system that promotes the culture of rape and create alternatives of social transformation that are intersectional and inclusive.
+La Casa Mandarina AC is an itinerant and independent non-profit organization, based in Mexico City, devoted to ending sexual violence - particularly child sexual abuse - through advocacy and ARTivism.
+Our mission is to advocate and reconnect survivors with their voice, break the silence, heal trauma, revolutionize the system that promotes the culture of rape and create alternatives of social transformation that are intersectional and inclusive.

-Founded in 2000 by Mora Fernández, an artivist, consultant, advocate and survivor of sexual abuse and commercial sexual exploitation in her childhood, La Casa Mandarina AC has worked, nationally and internationally, creating innovative care and prevention projects dedicated to promoting nonviolence and the rights of children, women, indigenous communities and undocumented immigrants in many different places and diverse populations going from the Mixteca and Maya indigenous people and immigrant areas in rural southern Mexico, to urban Sao Paulo in Brazil and the Latinx community of undocumented immigrants in Queens, New York, to Jerusalem, Spain and Denmark.
+Founded in 2000 by Mora Fernández, an artivist, consultant, advocate and survivor of sexual abuse and commercial sexual exploitation in her childhood, La Casa Mandarina AC has worked, nationally and internationally, to create innovative and radical artistic and advocacy projects to defend the rights of children, women, indigenous people, and undocumented immigrants in many different places and diverse populations going from the Mixteca and Maya indigenous people and immigrant areas in rural southern Mexico, to urban Sao Paulo in Brazil and the Latinx community of undocumented immigrants in Queens, New York, to Jerusalem, Palestine, Spain and Denmark.

 LCM a strong track record of advocacy, defense and activism has given us a specialized knowledge on sexual violence prevention.
-We have advised and collaborated with international organizations such as Amnesty International Paraguay and the United Nations (UN); government institutions such as the Mexico City Department of Mobility (SEMOVI), the Department of Tourism, the Tlaxcala State Institute for Women and the New York Department of Health; academic institutions such as the National Autonomous University of Mexico (UNAM), National School of Anthropology and History (ENAH) and the University of Ciudad Juárez (UACJ) as well as grassroots organizations and feminist groups in Mexico, Palestine, Thailand, Serbia, Afghanistan, Zimbabwe, Argentina, India, Nicaragua, United States, Brazil, Colombia, Peru, Denmark, Spain, among others.
+We have advised and collaborated with international organizations such as Amnesty International Paraguay and the United Nations (UN); government institutions such as the Mexico City Department of Mobility (SEMOVI), the Department of Tourism, the Tlaxcala State Institute for Women and the New York Department of Health; academic and cultural institutions such as the National Autonomous University of Mexico (UNAM), National School of Anthropology and History (ENAH), University of Ciudad Juárez (UACJ), Maryland Institute College of Arts (MICA) and Queens Museum as well as grassroots organizations and feminist groups in Mexico, Palestine, Thailand, Serbia, Afghanistan, Zimbabwe, Argentina, India, Nicaragua, United States, Brazil, Colombia, Peru, Denmark, Spain, among others.

 Throughout the years, LCM realized that sexual & domestic violence are the first encounter that children have with oppression and trauma.